Attorney Profiles

 (1908–1974)

 One of the most successful trial lawyers of his day in America and one of the most sought-after lecturers of his time on trial techniques, Moe Levine possessed a gift of unequaled oratory skills and was a master of rhetorical devices.
 He had the unique ability to mesmerize juries, judges and trial lawyers alike.
-His love of medicine, wide readings in religion, philosophy and literature, and his deep and profound understanding of the human condition all came through in his speeches and writings, with awesome effect.
-Thousands of trial lawyers have listened to, or read, and learned from his model summations and lectures over the years, and continue to do so even now, 35 years after his death.
-Indeed, it has been said, "A trial lawyer who has not read Moe Levine is like a poet who has not read Shakespeare."
-Many of Moe's most famous lectures and summations have been preserved and published in a new book, entitled Moe Levine on Advocacy (Trial Guides, LLC, 2009).
-His work continues to inspire and educate today's trial lawyers.
+His love of medicine, wide readings in religion, philosophy and literature, and his deep and profound understanding of the human condition all came through in his speeches and writings, with awe-inspiring effect.
+Thousands of trial lawyers have listened to, or read, and learned from his model summations and lectures over the years, and continue to do so even now, more than 36 years after his death.
+Indeed, it has been said, “A trial lawyer who has not read Moe Levine is like a poet who has not read Shakespeare.”
+Many of Moe’s most famous lectures and summations have been preserved and published in a new book, entitled Moe Levine on Advocacy (Trial Guides, LLC, 2009).
+His work, which is as relevant today as the day it was written, continues to inspire, influence and educate the trial lawyers of today.